rroslin/dotnet-developer-exercise/README.md

     public string?
 LastName { get; set; } public string?
 Email { get; set; } public Address?
 Address { get; set; }
     public List<Employment> Employments { get; set; } = []
 }
 ```

+## Refinement
+This are points that I would have raised to be redefined or clarified:

+- `MonthsOfExperience` should not be assigned or modifiable to `Employment`.
+This can cause issues down the line where the MonthsOfExperience does not match `StartDate` and `EndDate`.
+This can be easily avoided by deriving `MonthsOfExperience` from `StartDate` and `EndDate`.

+- Assuming `EndDate` is null means the employment is on-going, `MonthsOfExperience` should be computed from `StartDate` and present date.

+- Salary shouldn't be `uint` because currencies are not stored as whole numbers, `decimal` should be used as it covers most financial and monetary calculations.

+- `PostCode` shouldn't be `int`, some countries use alpha-numeric postal-codes so assuming this api would be used internationally we should use `string` to be safe.

+- We should validate `Email` formatting to safeguard from bad data.

+- Mandatory fields should not be nullable, unless there is usecase for nullability.
+(Should be raised for clarification)

 ## License
 This project is licensed under the [MIT License](LICENSE).